A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Numerical Linear Stability

 The right plot of Figure \ref{Full_model_dtthresh_vs_epsilon} compares $dt_\infty$ as found from the VSSBDF2 adaptive time-stepper to $dt^*$ as found from the linear stability study of the steady state.
 The solid line plots $dt^*$ versus $\epsilon$; the circles plot $dt_\infty$.
 The circles align closely with the solid lines, providing compelling evidence that it is the numerical instability of the scheme near the steady state which is causing the VSSBDF2 adaptive time-stepper to stabilize its time-steps.

 Figure \ref{zoom_in_1} addresses the cause of the corner in the graph of $dt^*(\epsilon)$ at $\epsilon \approx .107764$.
-The top left figure presents a closer view of $dt^*$ versus $\epsilon$; there's clearly a corner in the graph.
-The bottom left figure presents the magnitude of the imaginary part of the eigenvalue(s) that is crossing the unit circle.
-For $\epsilon$ close to, but smaller than, $\epsilon = .107764$ the instability arises when a single real-valued eigenvalue crosses the unit circle through the point $-1$.
-For $\epsilon$ close to, but larger than, $\epsilon = .107764$ the instability arises when a complex conjugate pair of eigenvalues with nonzero imaginary part cross the unit circle.
-The figures to the right present the magnitudes of the eigenvalues as a function of $dt$ for two values of $\epsilon$ close to $\epsilon= .107764 $.
-The top figure is for an $\epsilon$ that is close to, but smaller than, $\epsilon= .107764 $ and the top figure is for an $\epsilon$ value that is slightly larger than this critical value of $\epsilon$.
-In both figures, there's a branch which denoted with a dot-dash line.
-This branch corresponds to a pair of complex conjugate eigenvalues; following this branch leftward and downward in the figure, one sees that it arose from the collision of two real-valued eigenvalues (there's a triple junction).
-In the top ($\epsilon = .107$) figure, the branch is to the right of the branch with one real eigenvalue: the complex pair of eigenvalues are not the cause of the stability threshold that corresponded to the first-crossing of the unit circle.
-In the bottom ($\epsilon = .109$) figure, the two branches have exchanged positions.
-If one views a sequence of these figures as $\epsilon$ increases from $.107$ to $.109$, one sees that both branches are moving rightward but that the branch that carries the single real eigenvalue is moving rightward at a slightly faster speed; as a result it overtakes the branch that carries the complex pair of eigenvalues.
+The top left figure presents a closer view of $dt^*$ versus $\epsilon$; there is clearly a corner in the graph.
+The bottom left figure presents the magnitude of the imaginary part of the eigenvalue(s) that cross the unit circle.
+For $\epsilon$ close to, but smaller than, $\epsilon = .107764$, the instability arises when a single real-valued eigenvalue crosses the unit circle through the point $-1$.
+For $\epsilon$ close to, but larger than, $\epsilon = .107764$, the instability arises when a complex conjugate pair of eigenvalues with nonzero imaginary part cross the unit circle.
+The plots to the right present the magnitudes of the eigenvalues as a function of $dt$ for two values of $\epsilon$ close to $\epsilon= .107764 $.
+The top plot is for an $\epsilon$ that is close to, but smaller than, $\epsilon= .107764 $ and the bottom plot is for an $\epsilon$ value that is slightly larger than this critical value of $\epsilon$.
+In both plots, there is a branch which denoted with a dot-dash line.
+This branch corresponds to a pair of complex conjugate eigenvalues; following this branch leftward and downward in the figure, one sees that it arose from the collision of two real-valued eigenvalues (there is a triple junction).
+In the top ($\epsilon = .107$) plot, the branch is to the right of the branch with one real eigenvalue: the complex pair of eigenvalues are not the cause of the stability restriction.
+In the bottom ($\epsilon = .109$) plot, the two branches have exchanged positions.
+If one views a sequence\footnote{The matlab source code is available at \url{https://github.com/daveboat/vssimex_pnp}.
+At that site, a curious reader can find a movie of plots like the left plot in Figure \ref{Full_Model_eps_0p12} as $\epsilon$ increases: {\tt stability\_roots.avi} and {\tt stability\_roots.mov} .} of such plots as $\epsilon$ increases from $.107$ to $.109$, one sees that both branches are moving rightward but that the branch that carries the single real eigenvalue is moving rightward at a slightly faster speed; as a result it overtakes the branch that carries the complex pair of eigenvalues.
+The difference in speeds is the cause of the corner in the graph of $dt^*(\epsilon)$.